firstpersontravel/charter-docs/docs/concepts/global.md

 You can also set an interface as an "Entryway" if you like.
 If checked, Charter will make a web form available where new participants can join your experience.

+An Interface can be shared across multiple roles.
+For instance, if you have four subgroups of participants that are in different places in the story, you can let them share the same Interface.
+Then each subgroup or role will be viewing a different slide in the deck, but they will share the deck, so you won't need to duplicate your work.

 ## Places

 The Places section of the interface is where you define locations for real-world, site specific experiences.
 If your experience is fully remote, or does not depend on geolocation or directions, you can skip this section entirely.